Rockets of Today

 Maybe I can forecast some winners and losers... first, the large rockets.

-• Falcon 9: winner today, winner tomorrow, since nobody will catch their low costs.
+• Falcon 9: winner today, winner tomorrow, since nobody will catch their low costs except maybe Neutron.

 • New Glenn: maybe a secondary winner, but won’t beat Falcon.

-• Vulcan: I originally said survivor only, but I’m starting to think winner.
+• Vulcan: I originally said survivor only, then I started to think winner, now I doubt it.

 • OmegA: loser (yup, cancelled).